-The second Bunnymen 45 I bought was also the second single from the band’s third studio album Porcupine.
+Following on from a post about the Seven Seas in 2017, the second Bunnymen 45 I lovingly handed over my heard-earned pocket money for was also the second single from the band’s third studio album Porcupine.
 Sinuous, slinky, and packed with hook-laden melodies that never lose steam, it had all the hallmarks of an instant classic.

 Echo and the Bunnymen was founded in Liverpool in 1978.
 The original line-up consisted of singer Ian McCulloch, guitarist Will Sergeant, bassist Les Pattison and drummer Pete de Freitas.
 The group combined punk, an almost comic level of arrogance (McCulloch frequently referred to the band as the greatest of all time, and their 1984 epic The Killing Moon as the greatest song ever written), a Doors type psychedelic vibe, inventive guitar playing, a muscular rhythm section topped off with mannered, theatrical vocals that came straight out of the Bowie songbook.